jamesleary/groupRandomNumberGuess/readme.md

 Team Random Number Guess
 =

-In this challenge, you will need to create a new Node project (much like we did in lecture).
+In this challenge, you will need to create a new Node project:

 Base Mode:
 =